Reviewed and revised Jan. 31, 2021

 That measure, however, was never able to clear Congress, getting hung up in the Senate.

-It was fashioned on the prior 1040EZ, but is a more bulked up version, allowing some tax moves that weren't allowed on that now defunct.
+It was fashioned on the prior 1040EZ, but is a more bulked up version, allowing some tax moves that weren't allowed on that now defunct document.

-Here's a look at some of the form's requirements and options.
+And here's a look at the 1040-SR's requirements and options.

 Age obviously counts: Senior taxpayers, in the eyes of the IRS, are those who are 65 or older.